W3rni0/NahamCon_CTF_2020/readme.md

 Download the file below.\
 [wazaa.wav](assets//files//wazaa.wav)

-**PostCTF writeup**
+**Post CTF Writeup**

 **flag{do_that_bit_again}**

-**Solution:** We are given a WAV audio file with the challenge, I personally hate steganography that is related to audio, if it is not spectogram and wavsteg can't find something I just quit...but i'm a completionist, so I'll cover that as well, we need to use a tool called wav-steg-py which is listed in the resources using this command to extract the flag:
+**Solution:** We are given a WAV audio file with the challenge, I personally hate steganography that is related to audio, if it is not spectogram and wavsteg can't find something I just quit...but I'm a completionist, so I'll cover that as well, we need to use a tool called wav-steg-py which is listed in the resources using this command to extract the flag:

 `python3 wav-steg.py -r -s wazaaa.wav -o a -n 1 -b 1000`